 Perceived as the middle ground between the Cry It Out and No Tears Methods, the Fading Method is all about slowly easing out of your baby’s regular sleeping strategy.
 For example, if your baby is used to being rocked to sleep, do it less until your baby can fall asleep without being rocked anymore.

 Tip: The fading method is ideal for babies between 4 and 6 months.

 Tips & Tricks To Help Your Sleep Training

-Besides these tried-and-tested sleep training methods, establishing a bedtime routine is perhaps one of the most essential secrets to sleep training success.
+Besides these tried-and-tested sleep training methods, establishing a bedtime routine may be one of the keys to success in sleep training.
 In a nutshell, a good bedtime routine for a baby would include:

 - A set bedtime